aelij/AsyncFriendlyStackTrace/README.md

 ```

 This produces an async-friendly format, as you can see in the examples below.
-There is also special handling for `AggregateException`s.
+There is also special handling for `AggregateException`s and `ReflectionTypeLoadException` (which can contain multiple inner exceptions).

 The main formatting work is done by the `StackTraceExtensions.ToAsyncString` extension method.
 The async-friendly formatting is archieved by:
-* Skipping all awaiter frames (all methods in types implementing `INotifyCompletion`).
+* Skipping all awaiter frames (all methods in types implementing `INotifyCompletion`) and `ExceptionDispatchInfo` frames.
 * Inferring the original method name from the async state machine class (`IAsyncStateMachine`)
   and removing the "MoveNext" - currently only for C#.
 * Adding the "async" prefix after "at" on each line for async invocations.